Helping an Adult in Custody (AIC)

 - Jail kiosk: available in the Benton County Jail lobby.
 The kiosk will accept cash, Visa/MasterCard, and debit card.
 No American Express or Discover cards are accepted.
 No pre-paid credit cards are accepted.

-- Inmate accounts: you may deposit money on an AIC's account through the lobby kiosk or online at inmatecanteen.com.
+- Adult in custody accounts: you may deposit money on an AIC's account through the lobby kiosk or online at inmatecanteen.com.
 For online deposits, there will be an initial one-time setup fee with inmatecanteen.com